cgaetan/Gamma-GPD/README.md

 to 1000 meters.
 Data have been extracted from the database of the French Met Office, Météo France.

-The data cannot freely distributed, but access can be requested to Météo France for academic purposes.
+The data cannot be freely distributed, but access can be requested to Météo France for academic purposes.

 Data can be downloaded from the following web interface of [Météo France](https://publitheque.meteo.fr/okapi/accueil/okapiWebPubli/index.jsp)